 4. Everyone Else's Favorite Sandwich

-We know the McRib is a fan favorite.
-Anytime it shows up, people can't wait to dig in.
-But don't expect your local McDonald's employees to be as excited -- some of them can't stand the appearance of the sandwich, saying: "The way it looks before we put the sauce on it is absolutely revolting.
+We know the McRib is a fan favorite, partly because it's only around for a limited time.
+Anytime it shows up on the McDonald's menu, people can't wait to dig in.
+But don't expect your local McDonald's employees to be as excited -- some of them can't stand the appearance of the bbq sandwich, saying: "The way it looks before we put the sauce on it is absolutely revolting.
 It doesn't look like meat at all, it looks like a scab."